 A proofreader is someone who ensures that written content is free of grammatical, punctuation, spelling, and other types of errors.
 They can also correct for proper formatting and word use.

 You don’t have to have formal training to do this, but there are courses that you can take to become proficient at it.

 Flipping is nothing more than reselling items for a higher price than you purchased them for.
-The difference is what you can pocket as profits.
-You’d actually be surprised by how much you can actually make doing this.

 They actually have a free training where they help you figure out if flipping items is right for you and teach their strategy for making it a profitable venture.
 They also have another training on how to make $100/week flipping that you can check out as well.